mrpowers-io/spark-daria/README.md

 We are actively looking for contributors to add functionality that fills in the gaps of the Spark source code.

 To get started, fork the project and submit a pull request.
+Please write tests!

 After submitting a couple of good pull requests, you'll be added as a contributor to the project.